Save the Soil and Water Conservation District!

 In the box that pops up, click the link that takes you to your district’s website.
 There you will find the phone number for your council member’s office.

-Call your council member’s office during business hours and demand that Metro Council fully fund the Conservation District and Extension Office.
+Call your council member’s office during business hours and demand that Metro Council fully fund the Conservation District.